 - Picnic at the Vibhooti waterfalls.

-Best time to visit: January to March and September and October.
+Best time to visit: January to March and also the months of September and October.

 How to reach: Yana is 25 km from Kumta and 40 km from Sirsi.
 Closest airport is Bangalore or Dabolim airport.